As an Amazon Associate I earn from qualifying purchases.

 Although learning how to clean Velcro is pretty darn easy, it’s even easier to keep it clean in the first place.
 As they say, “an ounce of prevention is worth a pound of cure!“

 Velcro, as you see on the right-most piece in the picture, has little hooks on it shaped like a shepherd’s crook.
 These little candy canes grab anything that passes by and holds it close.
-Once some gets inside the velcro it will almost never come out on its own.
+Once something gets inside the velcro it will almost never come out on its own.
 The hooks form a nearly impenetrable ceiling and your velcro will just get dirtier and dirtier until you get around to cleaning it.

 3 Tips for Keeping Your Velcro Clean: